What can you snack on when on a low-carb diet?

 14. Sugar-free chocolate

 Yes – you can have chocolate on a low-carb diet!
-It’s the sugar that you should beware, not the cocoa.
+It’s sugar that you should avoid, not the cocoa.

 Low-carb snacks you can make at home quickly